benderb1/great_lakes_gpcr_retreat_2016_workshop/README.md

 5. Replace the first line of the file with ">3pbl"
 6. Remove the N-terminal region as this region is expected to be disordered and has no template information.
 Additionally, ICL3 is quite long and likely disordered.
 We will remove this :

 	a.
 Delete `MASLSQLSSHLNYTCGAENSTGASQARPHAY` from the beginning of the sequence.

 	b.
 Delete  `RILTRQNSQCNSVRPGFPQQTLSPDPAHLELKRYYSICQDTALGGPGFQERGGELKREEKTRNSLSPTIAPKLSLEVRKLSNGRLSTSLKLGPPQPR`from ICL3.

 	c.
 Add a short connector `AAAAAAAA` in the place of the removed ICL3 sequence.

-    c.
+	d.
 Save the changes to **3pbl.fasta**.

 **3pbl.fasta** should look like this: